MacLemon/CongressChecklist/README.md

 Some meds require papers to be allowed legally in some countries, don't forget those to spare yourself unnecessary hassle by authorities.
 In Germany these are all drugs listed in [Appendix III](44) to the [Betäubungsmittelgesetz](45) (e.g. ritalin, medical uses of marihuana).
 You need [this form](46), filled out and signed by your local doctor.

 ### Clothing
-Come as you are, as a friend
+Come as you are, as a friend.

 - At least ONE clean shirt for each day you stay, plus two for traveling to and from congress (nerdy print is always welcome)
 - At least ONE set of clean underwear for each day you stay, plus two for traveling to and from congress (Doesn't necessarily need to be in matching pairs, but that is up to you.)